bassets/bassets.github.io/README.md

 # VAR-Site
-The site for our Very Augmented Reality project. bhmgaming.github.io/var
+The site for our Very Augmented Reality project. <a href="bhmgaming.github.io">bhmgaming.github.io/var<\a>